mss1451/wavesim_cpp/README.md

 # Wave Simulator with C++
 This is an example wave simulation engine written in C++.
 The engine comes with a native Linux application which uses [gtkmm](https://www.gtkmm.org/) and [cairomm](https://www.cairographics.org/cairomm/).
-For more details on what this project is about, see its [Code Project Article](https://www.codeproject.com/Articles/1259631/Wave-Simulator-with-Java-and-Cplusplus).
 The java version is available [here](https://github.com/mss1451/wavesim_java).
 ## Prerequisites
 This is an Eclipse CDT project.
 The following development packages are specificially required.
 1. libgtkmm-3.0-dev